|Nutrition Facts (per serving)|

 In a large saucepan or Dutch oven, cook the salt pork or bacon until crisp.

-Add onions and cook until they start to soften, about 4 or 5 minutes.
-Sprinkle flour over the onions, add bay leaves and thyme; increase the heat to high.
+Increase the heat to high.
 Pour in the wine and stir to loosen any brown bits from the bottom of the pan.
-Cook for about 2 minutes, or until wine has evaporated.
+Cook for about 2 minutes, or until the wine has evaporated.

 Add potatoes, broth, and pepper.
 Cover and bring to a boil.
 Reduce heat to medium-low and simmer until potatoes are tender, about 45 to 60 minutes.